martinpoljak/unix-whereis/README.md

 ============

 **Unix Whereis** provides Ruby interface to UNIX whereis command.
-Some examples (for details, see module documentation):
+Some examples follows: (for details, see module documentation)

     require "unix/whereis"